 Photo: Courtesy of BBC.

 Full disclosure: We love TV.
-So much.
-In fact, sometimes we'd rather spend Saturday night in front of the tube instead of at da club.
-Feeling left out because you canceled cable?
+So much so, that sometimes we'd rather spend a whole weekend in front of the tube than dancing in da club.
+Is a lack of television service holding you back from feeling our joy?
 No problem!
-You can get by just fine on Netflix, Hulu, and all those other streaming services that are rapidly taking over the home-entertainment industry (thank you, Internet).
+You can get by just fine on Netflix, Hulu, and the myriad other streaming services rapidly taking over the home entertainment industry (thank you, Internet!).

 Some shows are just better when binge-watched.
-Whether it's the latest BBC comedy, a PBS miniseries from the '70s, or that cult classic that was prematurely scrubbed from the network — it's easy to get hooked on the stream.
-So, we've unrolled Staying In(stant), a feature that highlights the best of streamable TV.
-Each week, we bring you a show we love and think you should, too.
+Whether it's the latest BBC comedy, a PBS miniseries from the '70s, or just that cultish show prematurely scrubbed from a network, we're hooked on the stream.
+Staying In(stant) is your guide to the best of streaming content.
+Each week, we bring you a show we're obsessed with and think you should be, too.